LAILAB-CAU/nanopore-sv/README.md

 These scripts can generate results in our manuscript entitled "Mapping Genome-wide Structural Variations of 106 Maize Lines with Nanopore Sequencing".
-Here are six main sections of analyses included in this study:
+Here are eight main sections of analyses included in this study:

 1. Short-read sequencing data processing
 2. ONT long-read data processing